Skip to page content

 Peer Support Group

 The peer support group serves as a weekly opportunity where individuals with autism can express their concerns to other adults on the autism spectrum.
 In this group, we discuss topics that are of needs and/or interest to the group members.
 Topics have included communication, relationships and dating, time management, self-esteem, disclosure, social nuances, and dealing with stress.
-Learn More (PDF)
+Email drcgrad@uga.edu) for more information about the group.

 Campus Coaches